Cohen Career Center "Talk" - Learn the Language

 Local Internship Program.
 Run through the Cohen Career Center during the fall and spring semesters.
 A structured 7-10 hour a week career experience with local organizations representing a variety of career fields.
 Experiences are not for credit and are unpaid.

-Major And Career Exploration series.
+My Active Career Exploration series.
 A six-week, non-credit seminar open only to freshmen and sophomores that examines common issues students face in the first and second year of college, including: exploring majors, academic advising, writing a resume, finding internships, exploring graduate school options, and developing transferable skills.

 A practice interview session, where students are asked interview questions and provided feedback on the content of their answers, their delivery, and their professional appearance.